The Organization of Innovation: Incomplete Contracts and the Outsourcing Decision

 Issue Date

 Why do firms outsource research and development (R&D) for some products while conducting R&D in-house for similar ones?
-An innovating firm risks cannibalizing its existing products.
+An innovating rm risks cannibalizing its existing products.
 The more profitable these products, the more the firm wants to limit cannibalization.
-We apply this logic to the organization of R&D by introducing a novel theoretical model in which developing in-house provides the firm more control over the new product’s location in product space.
-An empirical analysis of our testable predictions using pharmaceutical data concerning patents, patent expiration, and outsourcing at various stages of the R&D process supports our theoretical findings.
+We apply this logic to the organization of R&D by introducing a novel theoretical model in which developing in-house provides the firm more control over the new product's location in product space.
+An empirical analysis of our testable predictions using pharmaceutical data concerning patents, patent expiration, and outsourcing at various stages of the R&D process supports our theoretical approach.